Aughintober Pipe Band

 Aughintober Pipe Band is a pipe band from Castlecaulfield in County Tyrone, Northern Ireland.

 History

 The band was originally a flute ensemble, but changed to a pipe band in 1949.

 In 1997, the band registered with the Royal Scottish Pipe Band Association to enter competitions.

 After the 2009 season, the band was upgraded from Grade 3A to Grade 2, having been upgraded from 3B to 3A in 2006.

-The pipe major of the band is Gary Waterson, and the leading drummer Stephen Young.
+The pipe major of the band is Gary Waterson, and the leading is drummer Stephen Young.